mohsen-najafzadeh/jabirUI/README.md

-# Simple Wrapper for Large Language Model
+# Simple Persian and RTL Wrapper for Large Language Model

-This project provides a simple wrapper for invoking language models.
+This project provides a simple Persian and RTL Wrapper for invoking language models.
 Built with Python Django.
 As a sample, the project uses the **Jabir** language model (jabirproject.org), also present how to easily integrate and interact with large language models

 ![Demo](images/demo.jpg)